bminer/node-blade/README.md

 - **Client-side templates** can be served to the browser, no problem.
 	See [Browser Usage](#browser-usage) and [Blade Middleware]
 	(#blademiddlewaresourcepath-options) for more info.
+- **Compatibility** - The language syntax of Blade is very similar to Jade's.
+Jade is an awesome templating language, and if you are already familiar with it, getting started with Blade should take you very little time.
 - **In Blade, file includes happen dynamically at run-time, instead of at compile-time.**
 	This means that files compiled in Blade are generally smaller than Jade files when you are using file includes.
 In addition, if you re-use the same